 All things considered, from calling your agent to getting the money, it often takes three to four months – if everything goes your way.

-If you need to get your money out in a hurry, be prepared to be disappointed.
+If you need to get your money out quickly, be prepared to be disappointed.

 - Ed McKnight is the economist at property investment company Opes Partners